FrancGarcia/cse15l-lab-reports/lab-report-5-week-10.md

 **Which is a Correct Implementation?:**

-According to this [commonmark demo](https://spec.commonmark.org/dingus/), the contents in file 22.md should be included in the resultint list of links as it produces a link.
+According to this [commonmark demo](https://spec.commonmark.org/dingus/), the contents in file `22.md` should be included as a link.
 Therefore, my implementation is correct, while the provided implementation is incorrect as this implementation did not include the link.
 This is seen in the image above, specifically by:

 ```
 270c270